 Bitcoin Hashrate Chart

-The Bitcoin hashrate chart provides the current Bitcoin hashrate history in graph format with an option to expand the Bitcoin global hashrate chart time frame back to 2009.
+The Bitcoin hashrate chart provides the current BTC hashrate right now as well as the history of Bitcoin hashrate increases and descreases in graph format with an option to expand the Bitcoin global hashrate chart time frame back to 2009.

 The Bitcoin network hashrate chart can be used to visualize Bitcoin mining hashrate increases and decreases viewable in segment options of daily, weekly, monthly, 3 months, 6 months, 1 year, 3 years, and all time.